 If you are a Young Leader, or thinking about being one, please take a look at the Young Leader Scheme

-If you are an adult volunteer, or thinking about being one, please take a look at the information below or if you want to see courses available visit the county calendar.
+If you are an adult volunteer, or thinking about being one, please take a look at the information below.

 Adult training is designed to support you as a volunteer, so the training provided is relevant and tailored to each role.
 The Cambridgeshire Training Team recognise there may be learning and skills you have gained elsewhere, and our training is designed to complement these with further opportunities to enhance your expertise.

 Youth and Adult Mental Health is a topic with growing resources and courses available, to help support adult volunteers themselves and those working directly with young people.